lrkrol/SEREEGA/docs/README.md

 The option **Configure epochs** allows you to indicate how much data is to be simulated.
 The various options in the **Configure lead field** sub-menu allow you to add one of these lead fields to the dataset, thus making it the basis for the simulation.
 Note that these options can all be changed at any time, but they must be set before the following functions can be used.

-The **Configure components** sub-menu contains three options which can be used to define the brain components that will underly the simulated data.
+The **Configure components** sub-menu contains three options which can be used to define the components that will underly the simulated data.

 First, **Select source locations** provides a dialog window that allows you to find random or specific sources in the brain (i.e. in the configured lead field), determine their desired orientation, and add them to the simulation.
 Two plots can support you in this task: one for the source's location, and one for its projection.
 If you have found a source you wish to keep, click *Add source(s)* to add it to the list at the left, and *OK* to save the list to the dataset.

 **Define signal activations**, like the previous window to select source locations, provides a list of signals currently stored in the dataset, and options to add additional signal classes.
 Each signal type has its own button, which pops up a second window to input the parameters that define each signal.
 Values that are indicated with an asterisk (*) in both their row and column are required.
 Click *OK* to save the list.

 Now it must be decided which of the defined signals will project from which of the selected source locations.
-The **Assign signals to sources** dialog shows a list of the sources selected earlier, and allows you to assign the defined signal classes to these, thus completing the definition of brain components.
+The **Assign signals to sources** dialog shows a list of the sources selected earlier, and allows you to assign the defined signal classes to these, thus completing the definition of components.

 Finally, **Simulate data** simulates the data and populates the EEGLAB dataset with the corresponding values.